County Guide

 How many separate court systems are there in DeKalb County?

-There are four main tiers: Superior Court (felonies, major civil), State Court (misdemeanors, lower civil), Magistrate Court (small claims, preliminary hearings), and Municipal Courts for each incorporated city within the county.
-A complete DeKalb County records search requires checking Superior Court and State Court at minimum, plus any relevant Municipal Court for the specific city where the subject lived.
-This multi-court fragmentation is one of the most common sources of incomplete Georgia record searches.
+At the county level: Superior Court (felonies, major civil), State Court (misdemeanors, lower civil), Magistrate Court (small claims, preliminary hearings), and Probate Court (estates, marriages).
+At the city level: each of DeKalb's incorporated cities — Decatur, Tucker, Dunwoody, Brookhaven, Stonecrest, Chamblee, Doraville, Lithonia — has its own municipal court for ordinance matters.
+A complete DeKalb County search requires checking Superior Court and State Court at minimum, plus the relevant city municipal court for the specific city where the subject lived.

 Can I use these searches for jobs, housing, or insurance decisions?